Chuck is a part-time writer who lives in Arizona and is always on the lookout for a good story.

-The skins of fresh grapes also have a natural yeast growing on them which is probably why grape wine is one of the oldest and most common fermented beverage.
+The skins of fresh grapes also have a natural yeast growing on them which is probably why grape wine is one of the oldest and most common fermented beverages..

 Homemade Cranberry Wine

-Cranberries have always been a favorite treat in my family and, as my sisters and brothers and I grew up and learned to cook, cranberries were one of the foods we experimented with.
+Cranberries have always been a favorite treat in my family.
+As my siblings and I grew up and learned to cook, cranberries were one of the foods we experimented with.

-Among my favorite cranberry recipes is this simple recipe and process for making cranberry wine.
+Among my favorite cranberry recipes is this simple one for cranberry wine.